Cosmin-Croitoriu/bank_tech_kata/README.md

 The Account class:

 - has a deposit method that takes an integer as an argument and it adds it to your balance.

+ - has a withdrawal method that takes an integer as an argument and it subtracts it from your balance if the integer is lower than the balance (checked by the insufficient_funds? method).